peteroupc/peteroupc.github.io/colorgen.md

 The **red-green-blue (RGB) color model** is the most commonly seen color model in mainstream computer programming.

-The RGB model is ideally based on the intensity that red, green, and blue dots of light should have in order to reproduce certain colors on electronic displays.<sup>[(1)](#Note1)</sup> The RGB model is a three-dimensional cube with one vertex set to black, the opposite vertex set to white, and the remaining vertices set to red, green, blue, cyan, yellow, and magenta.
+The RGB model is ideally based on the intensity that red, green, and blue dots of light should have in order to reproduce certain colors on electronic displays.<sup>[(1)](#Note1)</sup> The RGB model is a cube with one vertex set to black, the opposite vertex set to white, and the remaining vertices set to red, green, blue, cyan, yellow, and magenta.

 **RGB color spaces** generally differ in their red, green, blue, and white points<sup>[(2)](#Note2)</sup> as well as in their [_color component transfer functions_](#Linear_RGB_and_Companded_RGB).